-If markets are segmented to the extent that the portfolio balance effects of LSAPs operate mostly on instrument-specific premia, $YTP{instrument,t}^n$, then the responses of futures and OIS rates mainly reflect the signaling effects of the announcements.
-Specifically, changes in the spreads between these interest rates and the rates on the purchased securities reflect portfolio balance effects on yield-specific term premia.
-For example, Joyce et al. (2011) assume that the Bank of England's asset purchases only affect the term premium specific to gilts and neither the instrument-specific term premium in OIS rates (which were not part of the asset purchases) nor the general level of the term premium, $YTP{risk,t}^n$.
+If markets are segmented to the extent that the portfolio balance effects of LSAPs operate mainly through the local supply channel, and consequently on instrument-specific premia, $YTP{instrument,t}^{n}$, then the responses of futures and OIS rates mainly reflect the signaling effects of the announcements.
+Specifically, changes in the spreads between these interest rates and the rates on the purchased securities reflect portfolio balance effects on yieldspecific term premia.
+For example, Joyce et al. (2011) assume that the Bank of England's asset purchases only affect the term premium specific to gilts and neither the instrumentspecific term premium in OIS rates (which were not part of the asset purchases) nor the general level of the term premium, $YTP{risk,t}^n$.
 This market segmentation assumption enables them to draw inferences about the importance of signaling and portfolio balance purely from observed interest rates in OIS and bond markets: Movements in OIS rates reflect signaling effects, and movements in yield-OIS spreads reflect portfolio balance effects.
 They find that the responses of spreads are large, accounting for the majority of the responses of yields.
-This points to an important role for the portfolio balance channel in the U.K. It also indicates that the market segmentation assumption is plausible in their context, because a duration-removal story could not explain the differential effects on rates with similar risk characteristics.
+This points to an important role for the portfolio balance channel in the U.K. It also indicates that the market segmentation assumption is plausible in their context, because the signaling or duration channels could not explain the differential effects on rates with similar risk characteristics.

 Here we produce evidence similar to that of Joyce et al. (2011) for the U.S., considering both money market futures and OIS rates.
 We do not claim that the market segmentation assumption is entirely plausible for the Treasury and OIS/futures markets, since these securities are close substitutes.
-To a reader that questions the effects on duration risk compensation and prefers the market segmentation story, the results below will be evidence about the importance of signaling and portfolio balance effects.
-More generally though, without the identifying assumption that changes in $YTP^n{risk,t}$ are negligible, the changes in the spreads reflect changes in both YRN^n_t and $YTP^n{risk,t}$, and thus constitute an upper bound for the magnitude of shifts in policy expectations.
+To a reader that questions the effects on duration risk compensation and prefers the local supply story, the results below will be evidence about the importance of signaling and portfolio balance effects.
+More generally though, without the identifying assumption that changes in $YTP{risk,t}^n$ are negligible, the changes in the spreads reflect changes in both YRN_t^n and $YTP{risk,t}^n$, and thus constitute an upper bound for the magnitude of shifts in policy expectations.